Shri Gang Industries & Allied Products Ltd.

 The Company has no requisite permissions from the State Pollution Control Board for itsmanufacturing unit located at Sikandrabad Bulandshar Uttar Pradesh as on date.

 Secretarial Auditor's Remark-4

 As per Regulation 15 (2) of SEBI (LODR) Regulations2015 the compliances with thecorporate governance provisions as specified in Reg.
-17 to 27 and Clause (b) to (i) ofRegulation 46(2) and Para C D E of Schedule V for Corporate Governance do not apply tothis Listed Entity as the Paid-up share capital of the Listed Entity is Rs.79300000 (i.e. less than Rs.
+17 to 27 and Clause (b) to (i) ofRegulation 46(2) and Para C D E of Schedule V for Corporate Governance do not apply tothis Listed Entity as the Paid-up share capital of the Listed Entity is Rs.79300000/-(i.e. less than Rs.
 10 Crore) and Net Worth is negative (i.e. less than Rs.
-25 Crores) as on thelast day of the previous financial year.
+25 Crores) ason the last day of the previous financial year.
 During the audit we observed that thecompany is voluntarily complying with the Corporate Governance provisions to the extentpossible as a part of good corporate governance practice.
-However the Company has not complied thefollowing provisions during part of the year: a.
-As per Regulation 17(1)(b) of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 at least half of theboard of the directors shall comprise of Independent Directors in case the listed entitydoes not have a regular non-executive chairperson.
-However it is observed that w.e.f.14.02.2019 the Listed Entity has five
+However there wasnon-compliance of the following provisions during part of the year with respect to abovementioned regulations:

 DISCLOSURE ABOUT MAINTAINANCE OF COST RECORDS